rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 **vault**

-The official HashiCorp Vault Docker container running the Vault server on port 8200 with TLS disabled.
+The vault container is based on the official Vault Docker container running the Vault server on port 8200 with TLS disabled.
 The CA data, Intermediate CA data and all issued certificates are stored in this instance.
 Vault is configured with the UI enabled and a filesystem storage backend.
 The config is stored in the /vault-config volume mapping.
 The data and logs are available in the /vault-data volume mapping.

 **roach1, roach2 and roach3**

-The official CRDB Docker containers.
+The roach1, roach2 and roach3 containers are based on the official CRDB Docker containers.
 A shell script waits for the CA.crt to become available before starting a cluster with the <span style="color: #9e9e9e">--secure</span> and <span style="color: #9e9e9e">--join</span> argument.
 The <span style="color: #9e9e9e">--join</span> argument is used to discover the other CRDB nodes.
-The roach1 node is not provided a <span style="color: #9e9e9e">--join</span> argument to init the cluster immediately.
+The roach1 node is not provided with a <span style="color: #9e9e9e">--join</span> argument to init the cluster immediately.
 However, in a production scenario you must provide the <span style="color: #9e9e9e">--join</span> argument for all nodes and explicitly trigger the init command to bootstrap the cluster.
 If you forget to add the <span style="color: #9e9e9e">--join</span> argument, the node might act as if it were a single node cluster on reboot.

 You should also consider using something like Consul Template to discover and configure your nodes as cattle.
 The roach1 node exposes the dashboard and sql server on port 8080 and 26257.
 The other nodes don't expose any ports to avoid clashes.
 In a production scenario you would expose port 8080 and 26257 and use a load balancer to distribute load across all nodes.
 The certificates are generated by the vault-init-client container and shared through a Docker volume (/cockroach-data/roachX).
 Certificates are read from the Docker volume.

 **vault-init-client**

-A custom image based on the official HashiCorp Vault Docker container with jq and curl installed to simplify the extraction of certificates from vault API responses.
-This instance is responsible for using the Vault client to initialise and unseal the Vault server.
+A custom image based on the official Vault Docker container with jq and curl installed to simplify the extraction of certificates from vault API responses.
+This instance is responsible for using the Vault client to initialize and unseal the Vault server.
 Once unsealed it uses the root token to generate a CA, Intermediate CA and Digital Certificates for roach1, roach2, roach3 and roach-client.
 It shares the certificates with the other images through a shared Docker volume (/cockroach-data/roachX and /cockroach-data/roach-client).

 Let's have a more detailed look at the init-certificate-chain.sh script which is used by the vault-init-client container.

-The first step is to check if we should initialise and unseal Vault:
+The first step is to check if we should initialize and unseal Vault:

 ```bash
 IS_INITIALIZED=$(vault status | grep Initialized | awk '{ print $2 }')
 IS_SEALED=$(vault status | grep Sealed | awk '{ print $2 }')
 ```

-The script assumes that a new chain of trust must be created when the Vault is initialised for the first time.
+The script assumes that a new chain of trust must be created when the Vault is initialized for the first time.
 Both initialising Vault and creating a new chain of trust should only be done once.
 To be able to create the chain of trust the PKI secrets engine must be enabled with a role that is allowed to enable the PKI backend:

 ```bash
 vault login ${ROOT_TOKEN}